viparitakarani/CPP_Projects/simpleGUIQT/README.md

 Project File

-# C/C++ Simple Project
-This Project is a simple C/C++ Project, just to practice how to design the project folders, Makefile and how to build a C++ Project

 ## /build
-the place where we put the build file file object files .o and the excutable file
+the place where we put the build file file object files .obj and the excutable file
 ## /src
 the source code for the project *.c *.cpp *.hpp
-## /libs
-the third party library
 ## /inlucdes
 the include files *.h
 ## Makefile